 1. Air traffic controller

 If you want to earn a higher salary, become an air traffic controller.
-These professionals help guide planes in flight, earning a six-digit income.
+These professionals help guide planes in flight to maintain safe distances between them, earning a six-digit income.

 Some of these professionals may have a bachelor’s degree, but you can also land one of these jobs with an associate’s degree from the Air Traffic Collegiate Training Initiative, according to the U.S. Bureau of Labor Statistics.

-Given the importance of the job, air traffic controllers also have to undergo medical and background checks and take exams and courses at the Federal Aviation Administration (FAA) academy.
+Given the importance of the job and the high-stress nature of the work, air traffic controllers also have to undergo medical and background checks and take exams and courses at the Federal Aviation Administration (FAA) Academy.

 2. Radiation therapists

 Advances in medical technology mean physicians use high-tech equipment to diagnose and treat disease.
-They need trained workers to start running these specialized machines.
+They need trained workers to operate these specialized machines.

 3. Nuclear medicine technologists